schibsted/spid-tech-docs/resources/articles/selfservice/authentication.md

-## Becoming a "VIP" in Schibsted Account
+## Becoming a "VIP" in Schibsted account

 Since you are now basically a VIP you will notice that you still can't access the Schibsted account self-service system from the links above.
 It tells you to enter some kind of code.
 This code is a two factor authentication and can be setup from you account pages.